What is it about electronic music that makes it impossible for some to stand still?

 It's not surprising though.
-Considering that musical greats and ancient societies preferred 432 Hz, but the US and UK ignored this and chose 440 Hz, it was bound to make people suspicious.
+The fact that musical greats and ancient societies preferred 432 Hz, but the US and UK ignored this and chose 440 Hz, was bound to make people suspicious.

-Most theories centre around the belief that the 440 Hz frequency was deliberately adopted by governments/regimes as a way to manipulate and control the masses, making then lethargic, often borderline depressed and therefore easily influenced,
+Most theories centre on the belief that the 440 Hz frequency was deliberately adopted by governments/regimes as a way to manipulate and control the masses.

-It is suggested that the regime decided to adopt 440 Hz as standard, avoiding 432 Hz at all costs and developing other influential frequencies alongside it designed to assist in the control of people's minds.
+It is suggested that the Nazi regime used 440 Hz and experimented with other influential frequencies alongside it designed to assist in the control of people's minds.

-Joseph Goebbels, who served as a prime minister of propaganda for the German Third Reich, and whose job was to spread the Nazi message, supposedly directed this mission.
+Joseph Goebbels, prime minister of propaganda for the Third Reich, and whose job was to spread the Nazi message, supposedly directed this mission.

 He apparently used music containing concentrated 440 Hz frequencies and others to induce fear and hostility in the masses.